FrancescoAgnelli3/VATE/README.md

 pip install -r requirements.txt
 ```

-###  Downloading VATEmot
+###  Downloading VATE

-Use the following command to download the VATEmot dataset:
+Use the following command to download the VATE dataset:

 1. Change the project directory: